-A theory and practice track is a group of 2 non-sequential courses that engage a single topic from differential methodological orientations.
-Collaboratively designed by a University of Maryland faculty member and an industry expert based in Washington, D.C., each track is comprised of a theory seminarand a practice seminar.
+A theory and practice track is a group of two courses that engage a single topic from different methodological orientations.
+Typically designed by a University of Maryland faculty member in collaboration with an industry expert based in Washington, D.C., each track is comprised of a "theory" seminar and a "practice" seminar.

 Together, this pair of seminars enable students to consider a given topic from both a scholarly and a pragmatic perspective.
 To complete a theory and practice track, students must complete both the theory seminar (3 credits) and the practice seminar (3 credits), for a total of 6 credits.
-Theory and practice seminars may be completed in any order and at any time during the track’s multi-year lifespan.
+Except where noted below, theory and practice seminars may be completed in any order and at any time during the track’s multi-year lifespan.

 Institutions by their very nature are built to sustain their processes over time.
 Many of the ways we do things in government and higher education, for example, have evolved slowly over centuries.
 Recognizing untapped potential in a stable organizational structure requires insight.
 Identifying solutions requires ingenuity.
 In this track, students focus on the University of Maryland’s own institutional processes, identify challenges, and propose innovative solutions for improvement.
 After a semester of developing their theoretical understanding and honing their practical skills, students devote a semester to working in partnership with University leadership to effect real change on our campus.
 (This track will be offered at least throughout 2020-22.)